Meditation techniques produce serenity, tranquility, and precious peace of mind, even for beginners. There are multiple techniques that work.

 Since petitionary prayer presupposes separation from the Divine, it reinforces that separation.
 Therefore, it seems counterproductive in terms of curing what ails us.
 If 'Hell' denotes separation from the Divine, petitionary prayer is a symptom of living in Hell.

-On the other hand, prayer that diminishes the distance between the practitioner and the Divine may diminish dissatisfaction.
+On the other hand, a prayer that diminishes the distance between the practitioner and the Divine may diminish dissatisfaction.
 It's called "absolute" prayer, which is prayer the way that mystics pray.
 Its sole object is overcoming separation by union with the Divine.
 To live in Heaven is to be one with the Divine.

 If so, then, absolute prayer may be one religious practice that is an effective spiritual practice, which is one that unifies.